 Every legal team hones their ability to maximize the effectiveness of expert witnesses.
 While there are many ways to collaborate with an expert, some attorneys find it helpful to first distinguish between a consulting expert and a testifying expert.

-On a recent episode of Engaging Experts, Utilizing Expert Witnesses in International Law, we spoke with Bill Shawn about how he approaches these two categories of experts.
+On a recent episode of Discussions at the Round Table, Utilizing Expert Witnesses in International Law, we spoke with Bill Shawn about how he approaches these two categories of experts.
 Bill is the co-managing partner of ShawnCoulson LLP, representing a variety of national and international corporate governmental lobbying law firm and trade association clients throughout the US.

 Bill talks about using experts, “I am a greater believer in consulting experts.
 The benefits of a consulting expert are that their work, and their work product, are protected by attorney work product and client privilege.”
 This major difference removes disclosure requirements that would otherwise exist under Rule 26 of the Federal Rules of Civil Procedure.
 When further explaining why consulting experts are such a great fit within his practice, Bill says, “They [consulting experts] are usually the people that we like to use who roll up their sleeves, dig in and do a terrific amount of, shall we say, homework and spadework.”